lipanski/lipanski.github.io/_posts/2021-02-28-smallest-docker-image-static-website.md

 COPY . .
 ```

 This produces a single-layer image of *186KB* + whatever the size of your static website and *nothing else*.
-If you need to configure *thttpd* in a different way, you can override the `CMD`.
+If you need to configure *thttpd* in a different way, you can simply override the `CMD`.

+To conclude, Docker *can* be used efficiently to package and serve static websites.

-The code is also available at <https://github.com/lipanski/docker-static-website>.
+The code is available at <https://github.com/lipanski/docker-static-website>.